ftrackhq/integrations/README.md

 ```

 ## Testing
+We run PyTest ^7.4 on the codebase to ensure the consistency of our monorepo.
+Please make sure you pip install PyTest if you want to run the unit tests.

 - Got to the repository root and execute the following command to run all the monorepo available unit tests:
 ```bash